ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

 plt.show()
 ```

-Here, after defining an array of values, the array was plotted to display a grayscale image, where the colormapping was set up by using the <code>matplotlib</code> parameter <code>cmap='gray'</code>.
+Here, after defining an array of values, the array was plotted to display a grayscale image, where the colormap was set up by using the <code>matplotlib</code> parameter <code>cmap='gray'</code>.

 <center>